briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 I'd also highly recommend including a key file in the initramfs so it can unlock the root partition without you having to type in the password again.
-Be sure to keep the key file secure and the initramfs (including the fallback one) secure by setting the permissions so only the root user can read them.
+Be sure to keep the key file and the initramfs (including the fallback one) secure by setting the permissions so only the root user can read them.

 Don't forget to run `mkinitcpio -P` otherwise your system will still use the old initramfs and your changes won't take effect likely causing your system to